nfluckiger/Teaching-HEIGVD-RES-2019-Exercise-Calculator/specs/nfluckiger/PROTOCOL.md

 			OPERANDETWO:'y'(can be a calculation)
 		}
 	}

+The server return this

+THE-AWNSER-IS JSON

+{
+	awnser:NUMBER
+}

 *Who closes the connection and when?
 After an anwser the server closes the connection.